ironhack-labs/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+SELECT name, release_date FROM jslibraries
 <br>

 **6. Get the `name` and the `stars` from all CSS Framework libraries.**

 <!-- Your Query Goes Here -->

+SELECT name, stars FROM jslibraries where type like 'CSS Framework'
 <br>

 **7. Get the `name` of the libraries where the main technology is Typescript.**

 <!-- Your Query Goes Here -->

+SELECT name FROM jslibraries where main_technology like 'typescript'
 <br>

 **8. Get the `name` and the `type` of all the libraries with more than 1000 contributors.**

 <!-- Your Query Goes Here -->

+SELECT name, type FROM jslibraries where contributors > 1000
 <br>

 **9. Get the total number of `stars` of all the libraries.**

 <!-- Your Query Goes Here -->

+SELECT sum(stars) from jslibraries
 <br>

 **10. Get the average number of `contributors` for all the libraries.**

 <!-- Your Query Goes Here -->

+SELECT avg(contributors) from jslibraries
 <br>

 **11. Update the `licence` field of the libriaries without a licence to store `'unknown'` instead of `NULL`.**

 <!-- Your Query Goes Here -->

+UPDATE jslibraries
+SET licence = 'unknown'
+WHERE licence IS NULL;

 <br>